ginobilinie/codeBook/README.md

 49. firstMissingPositive.cpp: This is a typical question about how to use index to flag some value has visited or not.
 Usually, we can open an extra array used[maxVal] to denote whether which values have been visited.
 However, the maxVal can be huge, so we can only care about the ones we want to care about (here means we use a map).
 While for this problem, we are only allowed to use constant extra space, thus, we take advantage of the input array itself.
 The key points are: shift non-positive values to the left, and we begin from the first positive value; we set the visited value, like 3, nums[3-1] = - nums[3-1] (if nums[3-1] is original positive), this design is critical, because we can still consider nums[3-1] in later encounter by using a abs function.

+50. trapTheRain.cpp: a TLE solution: we increase the valid minimum by 1 each time.
 # old
 for fun, forever